SteGG200/test_generator/README.md

 d) [Option d]
 ```

 A correct answer always begins with a asterisk (*).
-Each question is separated by a blank line.

 About multi-line question or multi-line answer: